platformio/platform-samsung_artik/README.md

 ```

 ### windows
-1. Usually windows update service will automatically install [FTDI driver](http://developer.artik.io/downloads/artik_ide/platformio/CDM_v2.12.26_WHQL_Certified.zip),If nessary you can choose an offline installation.
+1. Usually windows update service will automatically install [FTDI driver](http://developer.artik.io/downloads/artik_ide/platformio/CDM_v2.12.26_WHQL_Certified.zip),If necessary you can choose an offline installation.
-2.After install FTDI driver it will has two FTDI device and use [zadig](http://developer.artik.io/downloads/artik_ide/platformio/zadig-2.3.exe) tool change one FTDI device to a libusb compatible device.
+2. After install FTDI driver it will has two FTDI device and use [zadig](http://developer.artik.io/downloads/artik_ide/platformio/zadig-2.3.exe) tool change one FTDI device to a libusb compatible device.